A growth-fragmentation model related to Ornstein-Uhlenbeck type processes: Relations to Markovian growth-fragmentation processes

 \begin{proof} Suppose that another binary OU type growth-fragmentation $\tilde{\Xs}$ also has index $\dOU$ and cumulant $\kappa$.
-Using the binary condition \eqref{Ch4:eq:b} and Lemma~\ref{Ch4:lem:selected}, we deduce that the respective selected fragments of $\tilde{\Xs}$ and $\Xsd$ have the same law.
-Then it follows from Lemma~\ref{Ch4:lem:OU1} that $\tilde{\Xs}$ and $\Xsd$ are the same (in law) OU type growth-fragmentation.
-Conversely, if an OU type growth-fragmentation $\tilde{\Xs}$ have the same law as $\Xsd$, then it follows directly from \eqref{Ch4:eq:mean} and the scaling property \ref{Ch4:P2} that $\tilde{\Xs}$ and $\Xsd$ have the same index $\dOU$ and cumulant $\kappa$. \end{proof}
+Then it follows from Proposition~\ref{Ch4:prop:OU1} and Lemma~\ref{Ch4:lem:OU2} that $\tilde{\Xs}$ and $\Xsd$ have the same finite-dimensional distributions.
+Thus, the two processes $\tilde{\Xs}$ and $\Xsd$ have the same law because of the c\`adl\`ag property.

+Conversely, suppose that an OU type growth-fragmentation $\tilde{\Xs}$ have the same law as $\Xsd$.
+Since it follows directly from Theorem~\ref{Ch4:thm:mean} that, for any $q>2$ such that $\kappa'(q)\ne 0$, there are the identities